-

 Passport: Passport 390120007 (DPRK) issued 09 Jan 2020 expires 09 Jan 2025 (individual)

-According to the US State Department, Kim Se Un was involved in a scheme from April 2021 to June 2023 to smuggle tobacco into DPRK and pay in US dollars, violating US sanctions.
+According to the US State Department, Kim Se Un is a North Korean representative of Korean Sobaeksu Trading Company (Sobaeksu) and was involved in a scheme from April 2021 to June 2023 to smuggle tobacco into DPRK and pay in US dollars, violating US sanctions.
 The operation used false shipping records and bulk cash to evade restrictions.

 In the past, Kim Se Un also registered company in Cambodia.
 According to the POE report (S/2023/171, paras.155-157), Kim was the director of the Cambodia-based company U.J Import Export Co., Ltd (struck off by Cambodian authorities in December 2019, Figure 1).